Arda-cards/helm-deploy-action/README.md

 The name of the chart is the required parameter `chart_name`.

-The name of the release is the required parameter `module_name`.
+The name of the release is the required parameter `component_name`.

-The name of the namespace is the concatenation of the `phase` and the `module_name`.
+The name of the namespace is the concatenation of the `purpose` and the `component_name`.

 ## Usage